eki-177/abyme/README.md

 <% end %>
 ```

 `abyme.records` will contain the persisted associations fields, while `abyme.new_records` will contain fields for the new associations. `add_association` will by default generate a button with a text of type "Add resource_name".
-To work properly, this button **has** to be inside the block passed to the `abymize` method.
+To work properly, this method **has** to be called inside the block passed to the `abymize` method.

 Now where's the code for these fields ? abyme will assume a partial to be present in the directory `/views/abyme` with a name respecting this naming convention (just like with [cocoon](https://github.com/nathanvda/cocoon#basic-usage)) : `_singular_association_name_fields.html.erb`.

 Here's what this partial looks like :
 ```ruby
 # views/abyme/_task_fields.html.erb
 <%= f.input :title %>